Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/access-storage-account/README.md

 # Access a Storage Account and upload a file

+This sample is taken from [Access Azure Storage using the Azure libraries for Python](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-storage-use?tabs=cmd).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to access a Storage Account.

 ## Running the sample